donejs/donejs/docs/guides/place-my-order.md

 npm install steal-socket.io --save
 ```

-Update `src/models/order.js` to:
+Update `src/models/order.js` to use socket.io to update the Order model in real-time:

 @sourceref ../../guides/place-my-order/steps/real-time/order.js
-@highlight 6-7,74-78,80
+@highlight 7,75-79

-This:

-- uses socket.io to update the Order model in real-time
-- sets up [can-connect/can/tag/](http://canjs.com/doc/can-connect/can/tag/tag.html) so that the Order model can be used declaratively in the template like `<order-model get-list="{status='new'}">`

 That's it.
 If we now open the [order page](http://localhost:8080/order-history) we see some already completed default orders.
 Keeping the page open and placing a new order from another browser or device will update our order page automatically.